2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 jupyter-notebooks/ : contains final jupyter notebook containing our images and comparisons and the jupyter notebook used in creating the collections and internal-genomes files.

 logs/  : all .log files generated from slurm scripts we used.

+        bowtie_*.log : logs from bowtie-map.sh
+        quality-filter.log : log from quality-filtering.sh
+        anvi-meta-pan-genome.log : log from anvi-meta-pan-genome.sh
+        *pangenome*.log : logs from pangenome.sh
+        anvi-db*.log : logs from anvi-db-cogs-hmms.sh

-output/ : summary files from anvi'o
+output/ : summary files from anvi'o and images from our analysis

+        genes-in-two-genomes.png: Meren's EQPAC1 and MIT314 image (Fig 3)
+        Prochlorococcus_Metapangenome images: Meren's metapangenome visualization (Fig 2) Prochlorococcus-SUMMARY/ : summary files from visualization of contigs db Prochlorococcus-Isolate-PAN-SUMMARY/ : summary files form pangenome visualization Prochlorococcus_EQPAC1_MIT9314.png : our Fig 3
+        Genes_in__MIT9314___mode__Standard_.png : our MIT9314 visualization only
+        Genes_in__EQPAC1___mode__Standard_ : our EQPAC1 visualization only
+        Prochloroccocus_ISOLATE_PAN : our pangenome visualization (Fig 2)

 README.md  : this README describing our workflow

 scripts/ : any scripts, bash or otherwise, we submitted to the cluster

-    quality-filtering.sh : script to quality filter TARA Atlantic Ocean metagenomes to generate *QUALITY-PASSED*.fastq and *STATs files and associate fastqs to metagenomes anvi-meta-pan-genome.sh : characterizes core and accessory genes using 25% median coverage threshold and add this information to Prochloroccocus-ISOLATE-PAN-PAN.db file
+    quality-filtering.sh : script to quality filter TARA Atlantic Ocean metagenomes to generate *QUALITY-PASSED*.fastq and *STATs files and associate fastqs to metagenomes anvi-meta-pan-genome.sh : characterizes core and accessory genes and add information to Prochloroccocus-ISOLATE-PAN-PAN.db anvi-db-cogs-hmms.sh : script to run Blast and HMMs on contigs anvi-profile.sh	: makes anvi'o profiles for each metagenome sample bowtie-map.sh : runs Bowtie
+    collection-file.sh : makes the collection file
+    pangenome.sh : computes the pangenome

 # Anvi'o installation